How to Have a Clutter-Free Home When You are Messy at Heart

 Back then, I thought it was just my makeup.
 The way I was built.
 Even when I was a teenager, I remember my room would be so bad at times I had to get things off of my bed just to get into it.

-My mother would threaten me with everything she had just to get me to clean it, and after an entire Saturday spent cleaning, it would be perfectly spotless from floor to ceiling.
+My mother would threaten me with everything just to get me to clean it, and after an entire Saturday spent cleaning, it would be perfectly spotless from floor to ceiling.

 The funny thing was I loved having my room neat and organized.
 But it would never last.
 Like clockwork, my room would be a cluttered mess all over again by the following week.